Cubical model categories and quasi-categories: Homotopy theory of cubical sets

 \begin{proof}[Proof of Proposition \ref{prop:reedy2}] Consider a square diagram as follows

 It induces another square diagram in $\catE$

 This square diagram has a lifting because one of the vertical maps is a weak equivalence.
 So the first square diagram has also a lifting. \end{proof}

-\begin{cor} Let $F$ and $G$ be two Reedy cofibrant cocubical objects of $\mathsf E$ and consider a weak equivalence $F\to G$.
+\begin{corollary} Let $F$ and $G$ be two Reedy cofibrant cocubical objects of $\mathsf E$ and consider a weak equivalence $F\to G$.
 Then, for any cubical set $A$, the morphism $F_!(A) \to G_!
-(A)$ is a weak equivalence and for any fibrant object $X$ of $\catE$, the morphism $G^!(X) \to F^!(X) $ is a weak equivalence. \end{cor}
+(A)$ is a weak equivalence and for any fibrant object $X$ of $\catE$, the morphism $G^!(X) \to F^!(X) $ is a weak equivalence. \end{corollary}